Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 ## The filters Gradient and Gradient Of Unstructured DataSet have been merged #

 Before ParaView 5.10, these two filters could be used to compute the gradient of a dataset:
-- `Gradient` based on `vtkImageGradient` for `vtkImageData` only
+- `Gradient` for `vtkImageData` only
-- `Gradient Of Unstructured DataSet` based on `vtkGradientFilter` for all `vtkDataSet`
+- `Gradient Of Unstructured DataSet` for all `vtkDataSet` types

-These filters have been replaced with a unique `Gradient` filter based on `vtkGradientFilter` and including the functionalities from the former `Gradient` filter.
-The default behavior always uses the `vtkGradientFilter` implementation.
+These two filters have been replaced with a single `Gradient` filter based on `vtkGradientFilter` and including the functionalities from the former `Gradient` filter.

-For `vtkImageData` objects, it is still possible to use the `vtkImageGradient` implementation through the `BoundaryMethod` property, which has two options defining the gradient computation at the boundaries:
+For `vtkImageData` objects, it is still possible to use the specialized implementation through the `BoundaryMethod` property, which has two options defining the gradient computation at the boundaries:
-- `Smoothed` corresponds to the `vtkImageGradient` implementation (the old `Gradient`) and uses central differencing for the boundary elements by duplicating their values
+- `Smoothed` corresponds to the the old `Gradient` filter and uses central differencing for the boundary elements by duplicating their values
-- `Non-Smoothed` corresponds to the `vtkGradientFilter` implementation (the old `Gradient Of Unstructured DataSet`) and simply uses forward/backward differencing for the boundary elements
+- `Non-Smoothed` corresponds to the old `Gradient of Unstructured DataSet` implementation and simply uses forward/backward differencing for the boundary elements

 For all other `vtkDataSet` objects, the filter usage is unchanged.

 ## **Resample With Dataset** can work with partial arrays